 What is agro-forestry?

-Wakelyns is distinguished by the system of alleys and tree lines that have been established over the past 25 years making it one of the oldest and most diverse organic agroforestry sites in the UK.
+Wakelyns is distinguished by the system of alleys and tree lines that have been established since 1994 making it one of the oldest and most diverse organic agroforestry sites in the UK.

 There is abundant evidence that simple mixtures of crop varieties can provide a way forward from mono-culture towards more natural control of plant disease without external inputs.